 MARY JANE DAPKUS

 Mary Jane Dapkus has had the pleasures of putting herself through college (a multi-decade process), earning two advanced degrees, pursuing a variety of careers, and serving briefly as curator of the American Clock & Watch Museum.
-She has contributed a number of articles to the NAWCC's Clock & Watch Bulletin and to other publications.
+She has contributed a number of articles to the NAWCC's Watch & Clock Bulletin and to other publications.
 Her work has formed the basis for several exhibits.
-Together with the late Dr. Snowden Taylor, she is co-author of the book Antebellum Shelf Clock Making in Farmington and Unionville Villages, Connecticut (NAWCC 2019), and author of a second book, Joseph Ives & the Looking Glass Clock, currently in the publication process.
+Together with the late Dr. Snowden Taylor, she is co-author of the book Antebellum Shelf Clock Making in Farmington and Unionville Villages, Connecticut (NAWCC 2019), and author of a second book, Joseph Ives & the Looking Glass Clock, now available for purchase.
+She will have copies with her at the symposium which she will be happy to sell and sign upon request.
 She was the Willard House Museum's 2015 Robinson Lecturer, and the feature presenter at the 2019 NAWCC Eastern States Regional.
 A Fellow of both the NAWCC and the American Clock & Watch Museum, she delights in serving as contributing editor of the ACWM's Timepiece Journal.

 MARY JANE DAPKUS